 These are the minimum system requirements for installing Windows 11 on a PC.
 If your device does not meet these requirements, you may not be able to install Windows 11 on your device and might want to consider purchasing a new PC.
 If you are unsure whether your PC meets these requirements, you can check with your PC Original Equipment Manufacturer (OEM) or, if your device is already running Windows 10, you can use the PC Health Check app to assess compatibility.
+Note that this app does not check for graphics card or display, as most compatible devices will meet those requirements listed below.

 Your device must be running Windows 10, version 2004 or later, to upgrade.
 Free updates are available through Windows Update in Settings>Update and Security.